tarebyte/cwdg-setup/README.md

 Beginner Setup for the Collegiate Web Developers
 ==========

-:Author: Mark Tareshawty
+Author: Mark Tareshawty
-:Email: tarebyte@gmail.com
+Email: tarebyte@gmail.com

 ##Description
 This is a beginner web development envirorment for our new members of the [Collegiate Web Developers](http://cwdg.github.com)